unibas-gravis/scalismo-tutorial/docs/tutorials/tutorial8.md

 ui.show(observationGroup, noseTipDeformationField, "noseTip")
 ```

 In the next step we set up the regression.
-The Gaussian process model assumes, that the deformation is always only observed with some uncertainty,
+The Gaussian process model assumes that the deformation
+is observed only up to some uncertainty,
 which can be modelled using a normal distribution.

 ```scala
 val noise = MultivariateNormalDistribution(DenseVector.zeros[Double](3), DenseMatrix.eye[Double](3))
 ```

-The data for the regression is specified by a sequence of triples, consisting of the point of the reference, the
+In Scalismo, the data for the regression is specified by a sequence of triples, consisting of the point of the reference, the
 corresponding deformation vector, as well as the noise at that point:

 ```scala